hlascs (@) uwec.edu

 Calculus has it limits. —Anonymous

 A calculus course serves as a capstone experience while catapulting students into a new world of mathematics.
 As a capstone experience, calculus will integrate many, if not all facets of a student's previous mathematics experience.
-At the same time, we move beyond these previous experiences to study powerful mathematical ideas (e.g., infintesimals, continuity, mean value theorem).
+At the same time, we move beyond these previous experiences to study powerful mathematical ideas (e.g., infinitesimals, continuity, mean value theorem).

 More course information is available on Canvas.

 Recommended practice exercises from the book are listed in the calendar.
-This exercises are not graded but are recommended as these problems will likely appear on quizzes or exams.
+This exercises are not graded but are recommended as similar problems will likely appear on quizzes or exams.

 Each student earns bonus points based on their percent of correct answers.
 For example, say a given student completes 70% of the problems.
 This student receives 70% of 10, or 7 bonus points.